Changing Role of Companies House

 - Corporate Directors

 The proposed long-standing restriction on the use of corporate directors will finally be introduced.
 A company can currently have any number of corporate directors as long as one is a “natural” director.
 To increase transparency, a company will only be able to retain and appoint a corporate director if all the corporate director’s own directors are natural persons; those natural persons are, before the corporate director is appointed, subject to the identity verification process; and all corporate directors must be UK companies or registered entities, overseas corporate directors will not be allowed.
+No date has yet been set for this to be introduced.

 - Lawful Purpose and Transparency of company ownership